M.S. in Health Studies

 Students who do not plan to work toward a graduate degree but who wish to enroll in coursework for personal or professional purposes may, with the permission of the School, apply as “non-degree seeking students.’’
 Please refer to the Graduate Catalog for more information.

 How to Apply

 - Apply for admission to the TWU Graduate School.
-In the application, specify degree and emphasis area, if applicable.
+In the application, specify degree and emphasis area.

 - Collect and submit the following documents as separate PDF files in ONE email to firstname.lastname@example.org with the subject line (YOUR LAST NAME)-(YOUR FIRST NAME)-Degree Sought.
 Please attach all items as PDFs.

 - Personal Statement Letter.
 The Personal Statement Letter, evidencing the ability to express concepts and ideas in writing, should indicate whether the applicant is interested in conducting a thesis.
 If an applicant is interested in conducting a thesis, the applicant should also identify a preferred faculty mentor and discuss how their research interests align with the identified faculty mentor’s research agenda.

 - Professional resume/curriculum vita evidencing appropriate academic background and relevant experience for graduate study.